r0b0tt/100-days-of-code/log.md

 1. Worked on the about activity of my app and trying to perfect the design.

 **Thoughts**
 Couldn't code yesterday...
 I had classes all day I was so tired.
 I slept at 9 lol.
 Anyway we are learning A.I this semester.
 So excited!!!

+### Day 18: February 28, 2018

+**Today's Progress**
+1. Started rewriting my mobile app's web app using react.
+2. Solved a few bugs on my mobile app.

+**Thoughts**
+Integrating reactJS and zurb foundation is so frustrating!!!!!!!!!!!!!!!!!
+I decided not to and implement my own stuff.